 Graph of atmospheric carbon.
 Source: Climate.gov.

-According to the latest climate studies, atmospheric CO2 levels were at about 412.5 ppm (parts per million) in 2020, up from about 320 ppm 60 years ago.
-Most scientists attribute this to human activities, such as the burning of fossil fuels.
+Atmospheric carbon dioxide concentrations have risen dramatically since the Industrial Revolution, contributing to climate change and renewed interest in carbon-removal strategies.
+Most scientists attribute these high CO₂ levels to human activities, such as the burning of fossil fuels.
 But whether or not humans created the crisis in the first place, we do have the option of reducing our carbon footprints.
-One strategy is to generate less carbon is through our lifestyle choices, and another is to generate more oxygen by planting trees and bamboo.
+One strategy to generate less CO₂ is through lifestyle choices, and another is to generate more oxygen by planting trees and bamboo.

 A quick glance at the internet will tell you that bamboo generates 35% more oxygen than trees.
 But bloggers and marketers throw this figure around pretty loosely.
 The numbers can actually fluctuate widely depending on the bamboo species and the conditions under which they are grown.